ReDI-School/intermediate-java/introduction/index.md

 ---
-title: Introduction to Intermediate Java
+title: "1 - Introduction to Programming with Java"
-nav_order: 0
+nav_order: 1
-nav_exclude: true
+nav_exclude: false
 ---

-# Lesson 1: Introduction to Intermediate Java
+# Lesson 1: Introduction to Programming with Java

 ## Goals
 * Getting to know each other